Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: Type-I QC/Convolutional Codes

 However, in both cases the bound in~\eqref{eq:bound:2} gives

 since both polynomial parity-check matrices have the same weight matrix.
 Similarly, in both cases the bound in~\eqref{eq:bound:type:1:1} gives

-since both polynomial parity-check matrices have $J = 2$.
+since both polynomial parity-check matrices have $\vertsize = 2$.

-In conclusion, we see that a $2 {\times} 4$ monomial parity-check matrix can yield a code with minimum Hamming distance at most $6$.
-However, when the entries of the polynomial parity-check matrix are not chosen suitably, as is the case for $\matr{H}(x)$, then the minimum Hamming distance upper bound in~\eqref{eq:bound:1} is strictly smaller than the minimum Hamming distance upper bound in~\eqref{eq:bound:2}.
+In conclusion, we see that a $2 {\times} 4$ monomial parity-check matrix can yield a QC code with minimum Hamming distance at most $6$.
+However, when the entries of the polynomial parity-check matrix are not chosen suitably, as is the case for $\matrH(x)$, then the minimum Hamming distance upper bound in~\eqref{eq:bound:1} is strictly smaller than the minimum Hamming distance upper bound in~\eqref{eq:bound:2}.

-For completeness, we computed the minimum Hamming distance of the two codes, and obtained $2$ for the first code, as $(0, 0, x^4, 1)$ is a codeword, and $4$ for the second code for most values of $r$ (the free Hamming distance of the convolutional code with parity-check polynomial matrix $\matr{H}'(D)$ is $4$). \end{example}
+For completeness, we computed the minimum Hamming distance of the two codes,\footnote{Here and elsewhere in the paper, we compute the minimum distance of various QC codes with the help of suitable Magma programs~\cite{Bosma:Cannon:Playoust:97:1}.
+For analyzing the free distance of convolutional codes, a suitable program is, \eg, BEAST~\cite{Bocharova:Handlery:Johannesson:Kdryashov:04:1}.} and obtained $2$ for the first code (\eg, $(0, 0, x^4, 1)$ is a codeword), and $4$ for the second code for most values of $r$. \end{example}

 Let us discuss another example.